 Pageants are outdated for today’s society, aren’t they?

 Nope!
 Pageantry is more relevant today than ever before.
 Our industry is constantly evolving to empower the women (and men) who compete in it every year.
-In fact, Miss America just changed their mission statement to, “To prepare great women for the world, and to prepare the world for great women.”

 Can anyone compete in a pageant?

 One of the great things about pageantry is that there’s a pageant out there for everyone.
 No, really.
 Married and want to compete with other married women?
 Try a Mrs. pageant like Mrs. America.
 Want to try out a male pageant?
 Find one of the many in our database.
 Have a talent to showcase?
-Head on over to Miss America or National American Miss.
+Head on over to National American Miss.
 Want a specialty pageant for dog moms?
 Seriously, check the database.
 You’ll find something for everyone in there.

 I’ve seen “Toddlers and Tiaras.”
 Is that really what pageants are like?